-(AB) Requirement.
-A site plan shall be required for all new construction, exterior remodeling, or additions to any structure. ~~No building permit shall be issued for a development subject to A site plan must be submitted, reviewed and approved prior to issuance of a building permit. site plan review until the site plan has been approved in accordance with this section.~~ the erection of structures, additions, or alterations thereto without proper attention to site planning and preserving the intent of this chapter.
+(A) Requirement.
+A site plan shall be required for all new construction, exterior remodeling, or additions to any structure.
+No building permit shall be issued for a development subject to site plan review until the site plan has been approved in accordance with this section.

-(BA) Purpose.
-The purpose of the site plan is to ensure compliance with this chapter and to assist in the orderly and harmonious development of the city, to protect and enhance the general welfare, and to help prevent the impairment or depreciation of land values and development by
+(B) Purpose.
+The purpose of the site plan is to ensure compliance with this chapter and to assist in the orderly and harmonious development of the city, to protect and enhance the general welfare, and to help prevent the impairment or depreciation of land values and development by the erection of structures, additions, or alterations thereto without proper attention to site planning and preserving the intent of this chapter.